 Updated with quotes from the County library director.

 April 5, 2021 (Lakeside) – On April 9, San Diego County is slated to cut down nearly two dozen jacaranda trees to make way for a new county library—trees that the county claims are growing in a utility easement.
-But Lakeside’s historian Betty McMillan disputes that claim – and is fighting to save the trees, which hold special significance as part of a “mile of trees” planted in Lakeside -- trees planted to replace an earlier canopy of trees felled by bulldozers.
+But Lakeside’s historian Betty McMillen disputes that claim – and is fighting to save the trees, which hold special significance as part of a “mile of trees” planted in Lakeside -- trees planted to replace an earlier canopy of trees felled by bulldozers.

-In a video interview with fellow Lakeside Historical Society member Billy Ortiz, McMIllan says before planting 24 jacaranda trees a decade ago, she obtained permission from the then-property owner.
+In a video interview with fellow Lakeside Historical Society member Billy Ortiz, McMIllen says before planting 24 jacaranda trees a decade ago, she obtained permission from the then-property owner.
 “The Garden Club paid for the trees,” she recalled, adding that Americorps volunteers planted them with the support of Supervisor Dianne Jacob, who “cleared the red tape for us” to plant the trees in order to not only beautify Lakeside, but address climate change and create cool, shady areas for the community.

 Ortiz has also been involved in working to preserve the trees.
 When gophers devastated some of the newly planted jacarandas, Ortiz and another volunteer dug up all of the trees, put cages around and replanted them.
 Twenty-two survived.